apecloud/kubeblocks/docs/user_docs/lifecycle_management/configure_ops_request.md

 - verticalScaling

   `verticalScaling` scales up and down the computing resources of a component.
 Its value is an object of Kubernetes container resources.
-For example, the mongos component of MongoDB:
+For example,

     ```
     verticalScaling: